kando-menu/kando/docs/configuring.md

 }
 ```

+##### `"uri"`
-**`"uri"`:** This type is used to open any kind of URI.
+This type is used to open any kind of URI.
 The `data` property of the menu item must contain a `uri` property which contains the URI to open.
 For instance, this menu item will open GitHub in the default browser:
 ```json
 {
   "name": "GitHub",